hypnoscope/let-s-code-an-indie-game/episode_36/README.md

-# Let's Code and Indie Game - Episode 35 - Pause
+# Let's Code and Indie Game - Episode 36 - Menu

 ##  What's Covered

-In this episode we add a way of switching between game states so that we can pause the game.
+In this episode we start adding a menu class to use in the pause menu.